TrebledJ/trebledj.github.io/content/posts/programming/2023-02-digital-audio-synthesis/2023-05-24-digital-audio-synthesis-for-dummies-part-3.md

 This is the third (and culminating) post in a series on digital audio synthesis.
 In the [first post](/posts/digital-audio-synthesis-for-dummies-part-1), we introduced basic concepts on audio processing.
 In the [second post](/posts/digital-audio-synthesis-for-dummies-part-2), we dived into audio synthesis and generation.

-In this post, we’ll discover how to effectively implement an audio synthesiser and player on an embedded device by marrying hardware (timers, DACs, DMA) and software (double buffering plus other optimisations).[^subtopics]
+In this post, we’ll discover how to effectively implement an audio synthesiser and player on an embedded device by marrying hardware (timers, {% abbr "DACs", "Digital-to-Analogue Converters; explained later!" %}, {% abbr "DMA", "Direct Memory Access; explained later!" %}) and software (double buffering plus other optimisations).[^subtopics]

 [^subtopics]: Each of these components (especially hardware) deserve their own post to be properly introduced; but for the sake of keeping this post short, I’ll only introduce them briefly and link to other resources for further perusal.

-To understand these concepts even better, we’ll look at examples on an STM32.[^stm] These examples are inspired from a [MIDI keyboard project](/posts/stm32-midi-keyboard) I previously worked on.
+To understand these concepts even better, we’ll look at examples on an {% abbr "STM32", "A family of 32-bit microcontrollers." %}.
+These examples are inspired from a [MIDI keyboard project](/posts/stm32-midi-keyboard) I previously worked on.
-I'll be working with an STM32F405 board in our examples.
+I'll be using an STM32F405RGT board in the examples.
 If you plan to follow along with your own board, make sure it's capable of timer-triggered DMA and DAC.

-[^stm]: There are several popular microcontroller brands each with their pros and cons.
-STM is one such brand.
-It’s a bit overkill for demonstrating audio synthesis, but I chose it here because of my familiarity, and to demonstrate my STM32 MIDI Keyboard project.
-Rest assured the concepts are transferable, though hardware implementations may differ between brands.

 {% alert "simple" %}
 This post is much longer than I expected.
 My suggested approach of reading is to first gain a high-level understanding, then dig into the examples for details.